isomerpages/nlb-biblioasia/_may-2012/Illustrating the Future: Southeast Asian Ceramic Special Exhibition Catalogues, 1970–2009.md

 #### **Quantity of Ceramic Exhibits by Countries**

 With regard to the quantity of ceramic exhibits by countries, Thai and Vietnamese ceramic exhibits are found in much higher proportion than any other Southeast Asian ceramics.
 Thai and Vietnamese ceramics are usually considered as the only theme in the exhibition.
-Examples of Thai ceramic exhibitions include *The Legacy of Phra Ruang* (1974), *Ceramics from Thailand* (1977), Thai Ceramics through the Ages (1978), and Vietnamese ceramic exhibitions held in 1978, 1982 and 1993.
+Examples of Thai ceramic exhibitions include *The Legacy of Phra Ruang* (1974), *Ceramics from Thailand* (1977), *Thai Ceramics through the Ages* (1978) and Vietnamese ceramic exhibitions held in 1978, 1982 and 1993.
 Khmer ceramics make up the third-largest category of ceramic exhibits.
-Its thematic exhibition includes Khmer Ceramics 9th to 14th Centuries (1981) and Khmer Ceramics from the Kamratān Collection (1989).
-Very few exhibition catalogues deal with Burmese and Lao ceramics.
-The White and Green Wares Excavated in the Tak Area in Thailand (1996) is an exceptional case.
-About 194 pieces of white-glazed Burmese ware with green decoration, obtained from illegal excavation along the Thai-Myanmar border in the Tak Area of Thailand near the Mae Sot mountain region, were first introduced in a special exhibition in the Machida City Museum.[^5] Aside from this special exhibition, ceramics produced in Myanmar or Laos and insular Southeast Asian countries, for instance Brunei, have seldom appeared in Southeast Asian ceramic special exhibitions.
+Its thematic exhibition includes *Khmer Ceramics 9th to 14th Centuries* (1981) and *Khmer Ceramics from the Kamratān Collection* (1989).
+Very few exhibition catalogues deal with Burmese and Lao ceramics. *The White and Green Wares Excavated in the Tak Area in Thailand* (1996) is an exceptional case.
+About 194 pieces of white-glazed Burmese ware with green decoration, obtained from illegal excavation along the Thai-Myanmar border in the Tak area of Thailand near the Mae Sot mountain region, were first introduced in a special exhibition in the Machida City Museum.[^5] Aside from this special exhibition, ceramics produced in Myanmar or Laos and insular Southeast Asian countries, for instance, Brunei, have seldom appeared in Southeast Asian ceramic special exhibitions.
 These phenomena may reflect a strong contrast in the development of Southeast Asian ceramic studies, and the perceptions of collectors (or lenders) and organisers on which kind of Southeast Asian ceramics should be included in the exhibition.

 Another typical example is whether Chinese ceramics are present in Southeast Asian ceramic exhibitions.
 In Table 1, 7 out of 23 exhibitions present Chinese ceramics.
-In the *Talking Jars* (1971), *South-East Asian and Chinese Trade Pottery* (1979), and *Southeast Asian Ceramics: New Light on Old Pottery* (2009), more than 100 Chinese pieces were shown.
+In the *Talking Jars* (1971), *South-East Asian and Chinese Trade Pottery* (1979) and *Southeast Asian Ceramics: New Light on Old Pottery* (2009), more than 100 Chinese pieces were shown.
 Another exhibition, *Oriental Trade Ceramics in Southeast Asia* 10th to 16th Century (1980), also displayed 78 pieces of Chinese ceramics.
 Chinese ceramics are covered in the Southeast Asian ceramic special exhibitions if the organisers support the concept that the flourishing of trade between China and Southeast Asia would transmit new elements to Southeast Asian ceramic products and their societies, and Chinese ceramics could provide one of the major elements in the development of ceramic industries in Southeast Asia.
 However, if Southeast Asian ceramic traditions, cultural identity and internal unity are emphasised, Chinese ceramics would be excluded from the exhibitions.
 Table 1 indicates that the latter approach is more frequent.

 #### **Source of the Exhibits**